 Survivorship Nurse Practitioner

-As part of the Survivorship Clinic, our advanced registered nurse practitioner brings together the clinical support and wellness services you need to transition from active cancer treatment to wellness.
+As part of the Survivorship Clinic, our advanced registered nurse practitioner, Heather Dommer, brings together the clinical support and wellness services you need to transition from active cancer treatment to wellness.
 Your nurse practitioner will review your entire course of treatment and develop a personalized plan to maintain and promote health, even years after your cancer treatment is complete.

 Massage therapy can be used to treat common side effects of chemotherapy and radiation; such as neuropathy, fatigue, post-surgical muscle pain, or general emotional strain.
 Our licensed massage therapists are trained to work with cancer patients to provide a beneficial holistic treatment option.